FF-Industries/ASIC_DESIGN_PES/README.md

 #### Timing Analysis & CTS

 A requirement for ports as specified in tracks.info is that they should be at intersection of horizontal and vertical tracks.
 The CMOS Inverter ports A and Y are on li1 layer.
 It needs to be ensured that they're on the intersection of horizontal and vertical tracks.
-We access the tracks.info file for the pitch and direction information:
+We access the tracks.info file by ```less tracks.info```.

 <img width="186" alt="image" src="https://github.com/FF-Industries/ASIC_DESIGN_PES/assets/136846161/23b99b85-df15-4afe-b6bb-3f099ff6155f">